- Academics Menu

 The purpose of this program is to provide the student with the skills, knowledge and attitudes needed to become an effective firefighter.
 The course material is appropriate for those seeking entry into either the paid or volunteer firefighting profession, or for those already serving in such capacities.
 All course work may be applied toward the associate degree requirements at a later date.
 Students can complete the program in one year of full time study or on a part-time basis over an extended period of time.

-Students graduating from the Fire Protection Technology program with a certificate will be able to achieve the following outcomes:
+Students graduating from the Fire Protection Technology program with a certificate will be able to:

 - Prepare written material in a fire service setting;